 If I had to choose one and only one tool to accompany Visual Studio on my computer, it would definitely be LINQPad by Joseph Albahari.
 It’s the best tool a .Net developer can invest in (besides Resharper, that is): A blazing-fast .Net scratch pad, SQL Server Management Studio replacement, script editor and so much more.
 Thank you, Joseph, for developing such an awesome product.

 Working a lot on REST APIs?
-Then you must use Postman, the super-nifty Swiss army knife of REST development, automation, testing and organization.
+Then you should give Postman a try.
+It’s the super-nifty Swiss army knife of REST development, automation, testing and organization.
 Hint: Use the sync function to sync templates, settings and environments among team members.